-(4) Gasoline Loading.
+(B) Gasoline Loading.

-- (A) No owner or operator of a gasoline loading installation or delivery vessel shall cause or permit the loading of gasoline into any delivery vessel from a loading installation unless the loading installation is equipped with a vapor recovery system or equivalent.
-This system or system equivalent shall be approved by the staff director and the delivery vessel shall be in compliance with section (6) of this rule. - (B) Loading shall be accomplished in a manner that the displaced vapors and air will be vented only to the vapor recovery system.
+- 1. No owner or operator of a gasoline loading installation or delivery vessel shall cause or permit the loading of gasoline into any delivery vessel from a loading installation unless the loading installation is equipped with a vapor recovery system or equivalent.
+This system or system equivalent shall be approved by the staff director and the delivery vessel shall be in compliance with subsection (3)(D) of this rule. - 2.
+Loading shall be accomplished in a manner that the displaced vapors and air will be vented only to the vapor recovery system.
 Measures shall be taken to prevent liquid drainage from the loading device when it is not in use or to accomplish complete drainage before the loading device is disconnected.
-The vapor disposal portion of the vapor recovery system shall consist of one (1) of the following: - 1.
-An absorber system, condensation system, incinerator or equivalent vapor disposal system that processes the vapors and gases from the equipment being controlled and limits the discharge of VOC into the atmosphere to ten (10) milligrams of VOC vapor per liter of gasoline loaded.
-Each owner or operator shall comply as expeditiously as practicable but no later than December 31, 1995;
+The vapor disposal portion of the vapor recovery system shall consist of one (1) of the following: - A. An absorber system, condensation system, membrane system or equivalent vapor disposal system that processes the vapors and gases from the equipment being controlled and limits the discharge of VOC into the atmosphere to ten (10) milligrams of VOC vapor per liter of gasoline loaded;